blue-factory/messages-core/README.md

 The provider corresponds and attribute of **channel** and allows to identify what types of messages are available for a specific channel.

-For example, for the `email` channel there are the providers of `Sendgrid`, `Mandrill` and`AWS SES`.
+For example, for the `email` channel there are the providers of [Sendgrid](https://sendgrid.com/), [Mandrill](https://mandrill.com/) and [AWS SES](https://aws.amazon.com/ses/).
 To know more, you must enter the repositories associated with the channels.

 ## gRPC Service